tatianegercina/FinTech/01-Lesson-Plans/Whiteboard-Interviews/LessonPlan.md

 * Since the only difference between workshops is the selection of interview questions, Instructors are provided a single Time Tracker and abbreviated Lesson Plan.

 * Review the interview questions for the workshop ahead of time.
 These are available in the [Interview Questions](../3-Interview-Qs) repository.
-You will need one question for each 30 minute interview—partners will *not* work on the same interview problems successively.
+You will need one question for each 30 minute interview -— partners will *not* work on the same interview problems successively.

 * Have your TAs reference the `Workshop Time Tracker` to help keep track of time; more important than the Time Tracker is that students have adequate time to work through interview problems.